StudentEng2016/CENG315.Project2/README.md

 hat (which can read temperature, light, and soil condition), and Bi-polar stepper motor.

-Hardware breakdown: we are working on the hardware both together.
+Hardware breakdown: We are working on the hardware together.

 Sincerely,
 Adanegbe Amadasun